 In this lab you will be learning how to use the CS lab machines and create Python programs.
 At the end of this lab you should be able to:

 To use these labs, you'll need a CS lab account.
-If you registered for this class prior to today, an account should already have been created for you.
-If you registered late or haven't registered yet, please talk to the lab instructor or a TA.
+If you registered for this class before, say, Tuesday, then one is already created for you.
+If you registered late or haven't registered yet, please talk to the lab instructor or a TA (or go see Chris Mohler in OCTET in King 125.)Before you login, you will need to get a piece of paper with your username and password from the lab instructor.
+Make sure you get this!

 You should see a login screen with a window asking you for your username.
 This should not be the MS-Windows login screen.
 If it is asking you to press ctrl-alt-del then you'll need to hit those keys and select restart from the window that appears.